hzjnet/gn-google/docs/reference.md

       A boolean flag that can be set to generate Ninja files that use phony rules instead of stamp files whenever possible.
 This results in smaller Ninja build plans, but requires at least Ninja 1.11.

+  headers_as_ninja_inputs [optional]
+      A boolean flag that can be set to ensure that C++ compilation actions in the generated Ninja build plan use C and C++ headers as implicit inputs.
+This results in a larger Ninja build plan, but also helps catch invalid header paths in GN targets.
 ```

 #### **Example .gn file contents**